Hammerhead8/Filters/README.md

 # Filters
-Development branch of a library for calculating the transfer function of continuous-time filters.
+A library for calculating the transfer function of continuous-time filters.
 Currently the following filter types are supported:
 * Lowpass Butterworth
 * Highpass Butterworth